grafana/grafana/docs/sources/datasources/testdata/_index.md

 ## Use a custom version of TestData

+{{% admonition type="note" %}}
+This feature is experimental and requires Grafana version 10.3.0 as a minimum.
+{{% /admonition %}}

-If you want to use a version of TestData different from the one shipped with Grafana.
-Note that this procedure is still experimental (requires Grafana 10.3.0).
-You can do so by following these steps:
+If you want to use a version of TestData different from the one shipped with Grafana, you can do so by following these steps:

 1. Enable the [feature toggle](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/) `externalCorePlugins`.
 1. Set the configuration field `plugin.grafana-testdata-datasource.as_external` to `true`.